richmahn/en_tn/1pe/02/intro.md

 ##### Milk and babies #####

-When Peter tells his readers to "long for pure spiritual milk," he is using the metaphor of a baby who cannot yet eat solid food.
-He wants to tell the readers that they are only able to understand simple things about living to please God.
+When Peter tells his readers to "long for pure spiritual milk," he is using the metaphor of a baby craving his mother's milk.
+Peter wants Christians to crave God's word the same way a baby craves milk.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 ## Links: ##